barnabas-lesti/meteor-starter/README.md

 ### Collections
 - Collection definitions go in the appropriate ```/collections``` directory (depending on where the collection is needed: client, server or both).

+### Testing
+- The app uses [Jasmine](http://jasmine.github.io/) as a testing library.
+- Tests run automatically while the app runs in development mode locally.
+- Tests and Velocity are excluded automatically when we build our app for production.
+- Test go in the ```tests/jasmine``` directory in the appropriate directory (for example: client unit tests go in ```/client/unit```).